Asthma Patient Diet

 Fruits for asthma

-A diet rich in fresh fruits, vegetables, and whole grains is believed to improve your immunity, better your lung functions, and reduce the symptoms of asthma. here is a list of some of the best fruits for asthma:
+Fruits for asthma -diet rich in fresh fruits, vegetables, and whole grains is believed to improve your immunity, better your lung functions, and reduce the symptoms of asthma. here is a list of some of the best fruits for asthma:

-- Oranges: These are a great source of beta carotene, vitamin C, and vitamin E. it helps in reducing inflammation, and the swelling in your lungs.
+These are a great source of beta carotene, vitamin C, and vitamin E. it helps in reducing inflammation, and the swelling in your lungs.

-- Apples: Apples have been shown to decrease the risks of asthma attacks and other asthma symptoms.
+Apples have been shown to decrease the risks of asthma attacks and other asthma symptoms.
 It also helps in reducing inflammation and leads to better asthma control.

-- Pomegranates: Pomegranates provide our bodies with a healthy dose of antioxidants and help in reducing inflammation in our lungs and lower amounts of lung tissue damage.
+Pomegranates provide our bodies with a healthy dose of antioxidants and help in reducing inflammation in our lungs and lower amounts of lung tissue damage.

-- Strawberries and Cherries: Strawberries contain flavonoids and vitamin C. They are high in antioxidants and have many anti-inflammatory benefits that improve respiratory functions and our overall lung health.
+Strawberries contain flavonoids and vitamin C. They are high in antioxidants and have many anti-inflammatory benefits that improve respiratory functions and our overall lung health.

-- Bananas: The potassium and antioxidants in bananas can help decrease the wheezing sound associated with asthma.
+The potassium and antioxidants in bananas can help decrease the wheezing sound associated with asthma.
 It also betters our lung function.

 Diet for cardiac asthma

-Cardiac asthma is not any type of asthma, but it refers to the breathing difficulties that are caused by the fluid built up in the lungs because of heart failure.
+Cardiac-asthma is not any type of asthma, but it refers to the breathing difficulties that are caused by the fluid built up in the lungs because of heart failure.
 People suffering from cardiac asthma experience typical symptoms like cough, trouble breathing, and also faces shortness of breath.

 A diet rich in fruits and vegetables monounsaturated and polyunsaturated fats, and lower in sugar, processed and red meats is the best diet for cardiac asthma.